fregante/webext-permissions/readme.md

 ### getAdditionalPermissions()

 Returns a promise that resolves with a `Permission` object like `chrome.permissions.getAll` and `browser.permissions.getAll`, but only includes the optional permissions that the user granted you.

+### getManifestPermissions()

+Returns a promise that resolves with a `Permission` object like `chrome.permissions.getAll` and `browser.permissions.getAll`, but only includes the permissions you declared in `manifest.json`.

+**Note:** both this method and the native `chrome.permissions.getAll` will also include any permissions implied by `matches` in `content_scripts`, even if they're not explicitly listed in the `permissions` field.

 ## Related